 - Present at a formal conference held during the fall semester (Friday, November 2)

-- Submit a final project (publishable op-ed, news piece, or video) (rolling deadline with last date Friday, November 2)
+- Submit a final project (publishable op-ed, news piece, or video) (Friday, November 2)

 - Complete all assignments and participate in all fellowship events in person.